jc3213/download_with_aria2/README.md

     - `Global Options` page for aria2 jsonrpc
 - Capture browser downloads
     - Save captured downloads to other directories [**Firefox Only**]
+    - Capture filter based on file size [**Chromium Only**]
+    - Capture filter based on file extension
+    - Capture filter based on domain names of current tab
 - Support proxy setting and provide auto matching rule

 # Feedback